 Heat distribution

-Ceramic distributes heat more evenly.
-The infrared emission warms the hair slowly.
-This reduces the gap between the surface temperature and the inside of the hair shaft.
+Ceramic spreads heat more evenly.
+The infrared heat warms hair gradually.
+That keeps the surface and the inside of the hair shaft closer together in temperature.

 Hair damage

-Ceramic plates cause less damage per pass when you use the right temperature.
-The even heat and smoother surface lower the stress on each strand.
+Ceramic plates usually cause less damage per pass when you use the right temperature.
+The even heat and smoother surface put less stress on each strand.

-Titanium at high temperatures can damage fine or colour-treated hair.
+Titanium can cause more damage on fine or colour-treated hair if the heat is too high.
 Use a lower temperature with titanium.
 The risk of overheating is higher than with ceramic.

 Straightening speed

-Titanium wins on speed.
-Fewer passes give the same result on thick hair.
-The plates deliver higher, more stable heat.
+Titanium wins for speed.
+It can straighten thick hair in fewer passes.
+The plates hold higher, more stable heat.

 Durability

-Both plate types last well.
-Ceramic coatings can chip if the iron is dropped.
-Once the coating chips, the bare plate underneath causes friction and uneven heating.
+Both plate types are durable.
+Ceramic coatings can chip if you drop the iron often.
+Once the coating chips, the surface can start to snag and heat unevenly.
 Titanium plates do not chip.
-The metal surface is solid all the way through.
+The metal surface stays solid all the way through.

 Best temperature range

-Ceramic irons work best at moderate temperatures for most hair types.
-Aim for 150°C to 200°C. They can go higher for very thick or coarse hair.
+Ceramic irons work best at moderate temperatures for most hair types, roughly 150°C to 200°C. They can go higher for very thick or coarse hair.

-Titanium delivers more heat per degree because of how the metal conducts.
-Fine hair needs titanium irons at the lower end of the range.
+Titanium sends more heat through the hair at the same setting.
+Fine hair needs titanium at the lower end of the range.

 Which hair types suit each plate